Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: ChebNetII model

 \subsection{Chebyshev interpolation}

-Consider a real filter function $h(\Hat{\lambda})$ that is continuous on the interval $\hat{\lambda}\in[-1,1]$.
-When values of this filter are known at a finite number of point $\Hat{\lambda}_k$, one can consider the approximation by a polynomial $P_K$ with $K$ degree such that $h(\hat{\lambda}_k)=P_K(\Hat{\lambda}_k)$.
-Lemmas~\ref{app_le_inter_poly} and~\ref{app_le_lag_inter_poly} in Appendix give an explicit expression for the lowest degree polynomial satisfying these interpolation conditions.
+Consider a real filter function $h(\Hat{\lambda})$ that is continuous in the interval $[-1,1]$.
+When the values of this filter are known at a finite number of points $\Hat{\lambda}_k$, one can consider the approximation by a polynomial $P_K$ with $K$ degree such that $h(\hat{\lambda}_k)=P_K(\Hat{\lambda}_k)$, which is the general polynomial interpolation.
+We give an explicit expression of the general polynomial interpolation in Appendix~\ref{more_details_for_polynomial_interpolation}.

 We generally sample the $K+1$ points $\Hat{\lambda}_0<\Hat{\lambda}_1<...<\Hat{\lambda}_K$ uniformly from $ [-1,1]$ to construct the interpolating polynomial $P_K(\Hat{\lambda})$.
 Intuitively, increasing $K$ should improve the approximation quality.
 However, this is not always the case due to the Runge Phenomenon~\cite{epperson1987runge} (The details are discussed in section ~\ref{runge_phe}).
-The popular approach to this problem in the literature~\cite{chebyshev_expansions} is Chebyshev interpolation, having superior approximation and faster convergence.
-Instead of sampling the interpolation points uniformly, Chebyshev interpolation uses Chebyshev nodes as interpolation points, which are essentially the zeros of the $(K+1)$-th Chebyshev polynomial.
+The popular approach to this problem in the literature~\cite{chebyshev_expansions} is Chebyshev interpolation, having superior approximation ability and faster convergence.
+Instead of sampling the interpolation points uniformly, Chebyshev interpolation uses Chebyshev nodes as the interpolation points, which are essentially the zeros of the $(K+1)$-th Chebyshev polynomial.